How to Draw on PDF for Mac

 Step 4: To make use of custom-drawn shapes instead of the pre-made shapes, you can use pencil tools to doodle on the file.
 To use pencil tools, select “Comment” > “Pencil”.
 You can also use the “Eraser” tool to correct the shapes.

-- How to Add PDF Background on Mac
+- Top Way to Add Bates Numbering to PDF on Mac